blob42/hugobot/README.md

 ## Data fetch

-- Add feeds to the bot in the `feeds` sqlite table
+- Use the `feeds` table to  register feeds that will periodically fetched stored and exported into the hugo project.
 - Currently handles these types of feeds: `RSS`, `Github Releases`, `Newsletters`
 - Define your own feed types by implementing the `JobHandler` interface (see `handlers/handlers.go`).